KDE/digikam-doc/main_window/tags_view.rst

         - **Reset Tag Icon** to the standard tag icon.

-        - **Create Tag from Address Book** to import adress book items as new tags.
+        - **Create Tag from Address Book** to import address book items as new tags.

         - **Invert Selection**, useful if you want to select most but not all of your tags.